Optimizing Image Analysis for Speed

 Configuring Parallel Computing

-The filters of Adaptive Vision Studio internally use multiple threads to utilize the full power of multi-core processors.
+The filters of Aurora Vision Studio internally use multiple threads to utilize the full power of multi-core processors.
 By default they use as many threads as there are physical processors.
 This is the best setting for majority of applications, but in some cases another number of threads might result in faster execution.
 If you need maximum performance, it is advisable to experiment with the ControlParallelComputing filter with both higher and lower number of threads.
 In particular: